Topic:

 Reviewed:

-Puberty can be a time of emotional turmoil and angst – not for all teenagers, but definitely for some.
-The same is true of disabled and/or neurodivergent children.
+Puberty can be a time of emotional turmoil and angst for some teenagers - and it's no different for disabled and neurodivergent teens.

 • Don’t try and solve their problems for them – instead talk about possible approaches they could take to resolve the issue.
 Let them take the lead.